-What sorts of problems does this character resolve?
+What sorts of problems does this character create and resolve?

 Every character will lean toward one or the other, but except for the most minor of supporting characters all of your fictional people will have elements of both.
-Positive change for one person invariably creates negative change for someone else, and viceversa.
-That's why even the darkest villain thinks they're the hero of their own story, and the most pure-hearted hero can find someone cursing their name.

-This is why every element that you assign to a character has to come with additional questions:
+Positive change for one person invariably creates negative change for someone else, and vice-versa.
+That's why even the darkest villain thinks they're the hero of their own story, and the most pure-hearted protagonist can find someone cursing their name.
+Every element that you assign to a character has to come with additional question:

-How does this lead to internal conflict within the character?
-How does this lead to external conflict with other characters?
+How does this lead to internal and external conflict?

-Again, sometimes a given element of a character will lead to problems for themselves and with other people, but can simply be one or the other.
-It doesn't have to create a problem, though.
-If it doesn't, it should be an element that's used to solve problems.

-This leads to the final two questions:
+Again, sometimes a given character element will lead to problems for them and with other people, but can simply be one or the other.
+An element doesn't have to create a problem, though.
+If it doesn't, it should be an element that's used to solve other problems.
+This leads to the final question:

-How does this help to resolve an internal problem for the character?
-How does this help to resolve an external problem for other characters?
+How does this help to resolve an internal or external problem?

-Every element of the character has to do one or the other.
-It can do both.
 Every choice you make for a character has to either create or resolve some type of conflict.
-If you remember that, and factor in things like genre, setting, and theme, you'll end up with a memorable character with plenty of things to do within the story.
+It can do both, as appropriate.
+If you remember that, and factor in things like genre, setting, and theme, you'll end up with a memorable character with plenty to do within the context of the story.